 After any kind of traffic accident in Vermont, if you've been injured or had your vehicle damaged, you want to understand your legal options.
-In this article, we'll discuss a few Vermont laws that could have a big impact on any car accident claim you decide to make, and we'll look at the legal obligations of drivers when it comes to reporting an accident to law enforcement.
+And you might be wondering about the legal obligations of drivers when it comes to reporting an accident to law enforcement.
+In this article, we'll discuss a few state laws that could have a big impact on any car accident claim you decide to make, including:

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

 (Note: The statute of limitations does not apply to a car insurance claim.
 Any insurance company, whether your own or the other driver's, is going to require you to make a claim—or at least give the insurer notice of an incident that could trigger a claim—"promptly" or "within a reasonable time" after the accident.
 That usually means a matter of days, or a few weeks at most.)

 In Vermont, the specific time limit that applies to a vehicle accident case depends on whether the crash resulted in someone's death, a personal injury, or vehicle damage.

 For lawsuits over car accident injuries and/or damage to a vehicle or other property—that includes a claim made by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—potential plaintiffs must get any lawsuit filed within three years, according to 12 Vt.
 Statutes section 512.
 For these cases, the three-year "clock" starts running on the date of the accident.

 But if someone died as a result of the accident, and the deceased person's representative wants to file a wrongful death claim against the person who caused the crash, the deadline for starting that case is two years from the date of the deceased person's death (and remember that the date of the death might be different from the date of the accident).
 That statute of limitations is set by 14 Vt.
 Statutes section 1492.